-Figure 3.8 Schematic of physical processes during the winter in a positive PDO climatic regime in the Gulf of Alaska from offshore to nearshore areas showing the Alaska Current and the Alaska Coastal Current.
+Figure 7.8 Schematic of physical processes during the winter in a positive PDO climatic regime in the Gulf of Alaska from offshore to nearshore areas showing the Alaska Current and the Alaska Coastal Current.

-analysis pointed out that rapid transitions from one regime to another could not be fully explained by a single sinusoidal-wavelike effect.
+S-shaped waveform with a 50-year period (sinusoidal pentadecadal) (Figure 7.3).
+His analysis pointed out that rapid transitions from one regime to another could not be fully explained by a single sinusoidal-wavelike effect.
 The speed with which regime shifts occurred in the twentieth century led Minobe to suggest that the pentadecadal cycle is synchronized or phase locked with another climate variation on a shorter bidecadal time scale (Anderson and Munson 1972).

-In addition to periodic and seasonal changes, there is evidence that the Aleutian storm track has shifted to an overall more southerly position during the
+In addition to periodic and seasonal changes, there is evidence that the Aleutian storm track has shifted to an overall more southerly position during the twentieth century (Richardson 1936, Klein 1957, Whittaker and Horn 1982, Wilson and Overland 1986).